epfl-ada/ada-2020-project-milestone-p3-p3_greenlight/README.md

 ## Abstract

-Due to the lack of random assignment to treatment groups in observational studies, omitted variable bias can affect treatment effect estimates.
-One can therefore question results of regression analyses for such studies, and sensitivity analysis allows to quantify the impact of potential omitted variables.
-Specifically, in this paper the matching between treatment and control is not fully transparent, and the lack of sensitivity analysis does not allow to measure its performance.
-In this extension, we propose to conduct a multi-step robustness check to verify the paper's results: firstly, a benchmark analysis is conducted based on available data to establish reference points for speculation about confounders.
-Next, a sensitivity analysis is carried out for various matching methods between treated and control groups, in order to assess the bias needed to change the results significantly.
-Specifically, a similar matching as the paper and propensity score matching are studied.
+Due to the lack of random assignment to treatment groups in **observational studies**, omitted variable bias can affect treatment effect estimates.
+One can therefore question results of regression analyses for such studies, and **sensitivity analysis** allows to quantify the impact of potential **omitted variables**.
+In the paper 'Housing, Health and Happiness', the matching between treatment and control is not fully transparent, and the lack of sensitivity analysis does not allow to measure its performance.

+In this extension, we propose to conduct a robustness check to verify the matching through a sensitivity analysis for various matching methods, in order to assess the bias needed to change the results significantly.
+Specifically, a **similar matching as proposed in the paper** and a **propensity score matching** are studied.
+Finally, analysis of the regressions performed in the paper for the different matchings can be carried out.

 ## Research Questions

 Here are some research questions that we would like to address during the project:
-* What are the most important variables in the data set in terms of predicting power for the studied models ?
-* How strong would the bias have to be to alter the conclusions of the study, i.e. how sensitive to bias is the study design ?
+* How strong would the bias have to be to alter the conclusions of the study, depending on different matching techniques, i.e. how sensitive to bias is the study design ?
-* Would propensity score matching (or another matching method) improve the accuracy of the results ?
+* Would propensity score matching improve the accuracy of the results ?
+* What are the predicting power of variables in the data set for the studied models ?
+Is it possible to use the results to illustrate the power of bias required to alter the conclusions of the study ?

 ## Proposed dataset